 High Scores vs Low Scores (typically these will be compared by Frequency)

 A groups that mentions a specific theme or concept - to everyone that doesn't

 Two or more different periods in time e.g. 2017 to 2018

-When analyzing data using the Compare tool you can change the 'By understanding' control to view the data through different dimensions.
+When analyzing data using the Compare tool you can change the 'Report By' control to view the data through different dimensions.